It's getting worse...

 Some of our members need an extra layer of safety.
 One of the ways they've solved this problem is to purchase a pre-loaded Visa gift card at Walmart or other major chain grocery or drug store.
 Banks sell them, too.
 Another idea is to have a friend or family member use their credit card, and you can pay them back with cash.

 Flying Free doesn't actually take a lot of time.
 There's a buffet of options within the Flying Free membership group, but it's exactly that.
 A buffet.
 You don't have to eat every single dish.
 You can sample them if you'd like and stick with the ones that meet YOUR specific needs each month.
 Even if all you do is read the lessons each week (packed with life-changing insights into emotional abuse and your healing process) or just watch the videos, you'll get your money's worth.
 Or maybe you simply want the support and fellowship of other women going through exactly what you're going through?
-The secret Facebook community may be all it takes to give you what you need to heal.
+The community forum may be all it takes to give you what you need to heal.

 Flying Free is unique in some important ways.
 First, we use journal therapy as the main tool for recovery and healing.